angular/angular/aio/content/guide/dependency-injection-in-action.md

-# Dependency Injection in Action
+# Dependency injection in action

 This section explores many of the features of dependency injection (DI) in Angular.
 {@a toc}